dice-group/IGUANA/docs/usage/getting-started.md

 ### What Benchmarks are possible

 Every simulated User (named Worker in the following) gets a set of queries.
 These queries have to be saved in one file, whereas each query is one line.
-Hence everything you can fit in one line (e.g a SPARQL query, a text question, an RDF document) can be used as a query and a set of these queries represent the benchmark.
+Hence, everything you can fit in one line (e.g a SPARQL query, a text question, an RDF document) can be used as a query and a set of these queries represent the benchmark.
 Iguana will then let every Worker execute these queries against the endpoint.

 ## Download